googlicius/file-storage/README.md

 ## Configuration

-By default only local driver is supported, if you want to use another driver, you need to install corresponding package:
+By default only local driver is supported.
+To use another driver, you need to install corresponding package:

 - Amazon S3: `yarn add @file-storage/s3`
 - FTP: `yarn add @file-storage/ftp`